 Driving with the parking brake on can cause your rear brakes to overheat.
 You may have to replace them, and you could also damage other parts of your vehicle.
-If you are on a hill: See "Parking on Hills" in the Index.
-That section shows how to turn your front wheels.

-If you are towing a trailer and are parking on any hill: See "Towing a Trailer" in the Index.
+If you are towing a trailer and are parking on any hill, see "Towing a Trailer" in the Index.
 That section shows what to do first to keep the trailer from moving.

-SHIFTING INTO "P" (PARK)
+SHIFTING INTO PARK (P)

-It can be dangerous to get out of your vehicle if the shift lever is not fully in "P" (Park) with the parking brake firmly set.
+It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.

 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow.
-If you are parking on a hill, or if you're pulling a trailer, also see "Parking On Hills" or "Towing a Trailer" in the Index.
+If you're pulling a trailer, see "Towing a Trailer" in the Index.